Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Symmetry of Topological Phases

 Since we consider braided auto-equivalence maps to be equivalent when they are related by natural isomorphisms, we may equivalently choose to use the auto-equivalence maps $\check{\rho}_{\bf g} = \Upsilon_{\bf g} \circ \rho_{\bf g}$ for the global symmetry action.
 With this choice of action, we have the redefined quantities

 These result in a correspondingly redefined $\check{\kappa}_{\bf g,h}$, for which we may choose the redefined vertex decomposition factors

-We emphasize that the transformation of the $F$-symbols and $R$-symbols are precisely the same for $\check{\rho}_{\bf g}$ and $\rho_{\bf g}$, since they are related by a natural isomorphism.
+We emphasize that it is not always possible to set $\left[U_{\bf g}(a,b;c)\right]_{\mu \mu'} = \delta_{\mu \mu'}$ by using gauge transformations, see e.g. Eq.~(\ref{eq:SU(3)3_nontrivial_symm_action}).
+We also emphasize that the transformation of the $F$-symbols and $R$-symbols are precisely the same for $\check{\rho}_{\bf g}$ and $\rho_{\bf g}$, since they are related by a natural isomorphism.
 In order to preserve the trivial action on the vacuum charge and the triviality of the factor $\beta_{a}({\bf 0,0})=1$, we must fix $\gamma_{0}({\bf g})=\gamma_{a}({\bf 0}) =1$.
 We may think of the relation between auto-equivalence maps by natural isomorphisms as a sort of gauge transformation for the symmetry action, which is a notion that will be made more clear in Sec.~\ref{sec:G-crossed_gauge_transformations}.